input-output-hk/catalyst-toolbox/doc/rewards.md

 * meets_approval_threshold: **is proposal approved**
 * requested_dollars: amount of funding requested
 * status: **is proposal funded**
-* fund_depletion: fund remaining after proposal depletion
+* fund_depletion: fund remaining after proposal depletion (entries are sorted in descending order of 'result')
 * not_funded_reason: why wasnt the proposal not funded (if applies, over budget or approval threshold)
 * link_to_ideascale: url to ideascale proposal page